-1.1 Model Development and Simulation
+Model Development and Simulation

 From the original dataset, three subsets were created and used in the three components of the framework.
-The development of the framework being proposed is guided by three perspectives: first, an item code is seen to have intrinsic behavior on its own, leading to Component A. Second, using behavior of a company based on its company type guided Component B. Finally, movement of the level of records of a person based on its historical records led to Component C. Each record will be tagged as anomalous based on the priority definition threshold from these three components.
+The development of the framework being proposed is guided by three perspectives: first, an account is seen to have intrinsic behavior on its own, leading to Component A. Second, using behavior of a bank based on its type guided Component B. Finally, movement of the level of records of a person based on its historical records led to Component C. Each record will be tagged as anomalous based on the priority definition threshold from these three components.

-1.1.1 Component A: Identify anomalies per item based on historical behavior using time series decomposition
+Component A: Identify anomalies per account based on historical behavior using time series decomposition